-- anti-epilepsy drug (AED) side effects or seizures and their management - interactions between AEDs or a newly prescribed medication and AED - advice when medication is missed - different seizure types, their presentation and documentation - exacerbating factors - imaging, EEG procedures, their findings and their significance - first aid for seizures.
+- anti-epilepsy drug (AED) side effects or seizures and their management - interactions between AEDs or a newly prescribed medication and an AED - advice when medication is missed - different seizure types, their presentation and documentation - exacerbating factors - imaging, EEG procedures, their findings and their significance - first aid for seizures.

-The palliative care nurse
+The palliative care team

-These are specialist nurses who are trained to make a difference to families who are living with an incurable, life-limiting illness.
-Palliative care nurses are experts in pain and symptom management, promoting comfort and the highest quality of life possible for their patients.
+These are specialists who are trained to make a difference to families who are living with an incurable, life-limiting illness.
+Palliative care nurses, who will be part of the team, are experts in pain and symptom management, promoting comfort and the highest quality of life possible for their patients.
 In this role, they reduce the symptoms and suffering for patients and their families as they live with life-limiting progressive illnesses.
 They also provide emotional support and counsel regarding end-of-life decisions and care of survivors.
+They will have access to doctors in palliative care.